godaddy/openstack-ansible/README.md

 Playbooks are "shebanged" with `#!/usr/bin/env ansible-playbook --forks 50`, so you can actually just run them directly from the command line.

-We have the concept of "worlds", which correspond to dev, test, prod, etc., environments.
+We have the concept of "worlds", which correspond to dev, test, prod, etc., servers.
 We use the world teminology to avoid confusion with the Puppet environment setting (which, for us, corresponds to a branch in our [openstack-puppet](https://github.com/godaddy/openstack-puppet) repo.)
 So when you see references to the world variable, that's what it is.
 Right now only a couple playbooks utilize that, so for the most part you can probably use these without worrying about defining a world variable.

-puppet-run.yaml r10k-deploy.yaml are fairly specific to our environment, and are probably mostly irrelevant unless you're also using our openstack-puppet repo for Puppet configuration.
+puppet-run.yaml and r10k-deploy.yaml are fairly specific to our environment, and are probably mostly irrelevant unless you're also using our openstack-puppet repo for Puppet configuration.

 Basic usage for the other playbooks follows.